Three reasons why solar PV is right for your school

-Installing solar PV systems on school roofs provides students with hands-on STEAM learning opportunities.
-This helps students develop the environmental and energy literacy skills needed to succeed in a world that is de-carbonizing, and shifting towards renewable energy sources.
+Installing solar photovoltaic (PV) systems provides students with hands-on STEAM learning opportunities, helping them develop the environmental and energy literacy skills to succeed in a world that is de-carbonizing, and shifting towards renewable energy sources.

 Note: STEAM Education is an approach to learning that uses Science, Technology, Engineering, the Arts and Mathematics as access points for guiding student inquiry, dialogue, and critical thinking.

 Alberta has some of the best access to solar energy in Canada, and significantly more than other world leaders in solar energy solutions, like Germany.
-Solar PV in Alberta can produce a lot of electricity, reduce your energy bills, and create a buffer against future utility rate increases.
-The price of installing solar PV has also decreased considerably in recent years making it more affordable.
+Solar PV in Alberta is producing a lot of electricity, reducing energy bills, and creating buffers against future utility rate increases.
+The recent decrease in price of installing solar PV makes it more affordable.

-The Action Centre’s Solar For Schools Program provides rebates on a $/W installed basis that cover up to 50% of the total costs of solar PV systems installed on Charter, Public, Separate, and Francophone schools in Alberta (check your eligibility here).
-This helps to ensure investments in solar and student education pay themselves off years sooner.
+The Action Centre’s Solar For Schools Program provides rebates on a $/W installed basis that covers up to 50% of the total costs of solar PV systems installed on Charter, Public, Separate, and Francophone schools in Alberta (check your eligibility here).

 Solar PV systems have little to no annual maintenance costs and their minimum expected lifetime exceeds 25 years.
-This means that by including a solar PV project in their budget planning, this school is guaranteed long-term annual savings, freeing up money for other school priorities.
+This means that by including a solar PV project in budget planning, schools are guaranteed long-term annual savings, freeing up money for other priorities.

-Generating renewable electricity on site is a meaningful way to reduce greenhouse gas emissions given Alberta’s emissions-intensive electricity grid.
+Generating renewable electricity will reduce greenhouse gas emissions, given Alberta’s emissions-intensive electricity grid.
 The electricity generated by the solar PV array example outlined above would offset electricity generated by conventional sources, reducing the school’s annual emissions by 64 tonnes CO2e.
 This is the same as taking 13 cars off the road every year the system operates.